©evarocha #EvaRocha #artist #brazilian #contemporaryartists #women_artists #latinx__artist #biboc_artist #artistas_do_Brasil

 When I was looking at my indigenous grandmother in the river, I thought:

 Latina.
-I used to have a nonprofit to promote Latinx Art and take art programs to marginalized Latino communities [most Latinos in the US are Indigenous descendants].
+I used to live in the United States and I co-founded a nonprofit to promote Latin Art Art and take art programs to marginalized Latino communities [most Latinxs in the US are Indigenous descendants].
 I fought for inclusion and to open for fair conditions to participate.
 I advocated for what I believed that, art, as a place of participation and dialogue, should be aaccessible to all groups.
 Talent is not privilege, but conditions to participate in the arts is.

 I used to participate with a group of women artists and social workers on a staged ‘arm fighting’ - we raised money for social causes.

-#EvaRocha #artist #brazilian #contemporary #womenartist #latinxartist #bibocartist #emergingartist #artistas_do_Brasil
+#EvaRocha #eva_rocha_artist #brazilian #contemporary #womenartist #latinxartist #bibocartist #emergingartist #artistas_do_Brasil

 Bio: